engina/aoc/README.md

 I couldn't solve all of them in reasonable amount of time, so I just left them as is.
 It was a fun month for sure.

+It was an experiment to see how fast I can write solutions in TypeScript, so I didn't use any libraries or frameworks.

 ```console
 $ npx tsx main.ts

 📅 23/25, Snowverload
 Part 1 PASS: ****** (290.15ms 87.41ms)